Dpurnima/PostgreSQL_PgAdmin_DockerImage/README.md

 > NOTE: The Port `5432` is the default port number for postgreSQL using the command

-The Docker PostgreSQL_client container IPAdress can be found using the command:
+The Docker PostgreSQL_client container IPAddress can be found using the command:
 ```
 $ docker inspect (postgresql-client_containerName)
 ```